An Instrumental Variables Framework to Unite Spatial Confounding Methods: Data application details

 \subsection{Evaluation of truncated exposure effect estimates}

 We compare the truncated exposure estimates from each method to the oracle estimate by computing the average Hausdorff distance between their associated confidence intervals across different cutoff values.
 For a given cutoff value, let $I_1 = (a_1,b_1)$ and $I_2 = (a_2,b_2)$ denote the confidence intervals from oracle and the method under consideration, respectively.
-The Hausdorff distance between $I_1$ and $I_2$ is defined as This distance is averaged over the range of cutoffs to evaluate overall performance.
+The Hausdorff distance between $I_1$ and $I_2$ is defined as Hausdorff distance is averaged across cutoff values to assess overall alignment with the oracle estimates.